Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 <br>

-### Why
+### Why ?
-- They implement the UCB learning algorithm to learn to optimize their *first* transmission of any uplink packets,
+- IoT devices implement the UCB learning algorithm to learn to optimize their *first* transmission of any uplink packets,
 - And the different heuristic to (try to) learn to optimize their *retransmissions* of the packets after any collision.

 ---